 The West Bank had become a place I purposefully avoided in every way shape or form.
 Being married to an Israeli, politics has become an incessant part of my life despite my hatred of the topic.
-Everyone has an opinion on the Israel/Palestine conflict and most feel the need to tell me.
+Everyone has an opinion on the Israel/Palestine conflict and most feel the need to tell me whether I want to hear it or not.
 My response….avoidance and forced positivity!
 So visiting the West Bank really wasn’t high on my list.
 Surely a day spent there is never going to be a positive thing?

 Visiting the West Bank with Abraham Hostels

-It was my 7th visit to Israel and with a renewed spark for travelling and seeing new things there really weren’t many places left.
+It was my 7th visit to Israel and with a renewed spark for travelling and seeing new things there really weren’t many places left unturned in this small country.
 I couldn’t avoid it any more.
 It was time to see the West Bank.

 There are only a couple of companies that offer West Bank tours and I decided to go with Abraham Hostel joining their 1 day ‘Best of the West Bank Tour‘ leaving from Tel Aviv.

-Accidently I’d picked a hectic day to be visiting the West Bank.
+By accident, I’d picked a hectic day to be visiting the West Bank.
 Firstly there was a big protest in the city Ramallah against changes the Palestine Authority had made to pensions.
-It was also the first day of Christmas and there was a turning on off the lights ceremony in Bethlehem.
+It was also the first day of Christmas and there was a turning on of the lights ceremony in Bethlehem.

 Because of this, our schedule had changed and we began the tour in Ramallah.
-Althought the protest wasn’t kicking off until the afternoon we saw some eager activitists who’d been up all night.
+Although the protest wasn’t kicking off until the afternoon we saw some eager activists who’d been up all night.

 We grabbing a street coffee and wandered through the centre of Ramallah.
 There was also a short visit to Yasser Arafat’s Tomb.
 We got back on the bus and drove to Jericho.
 In my head I imagined the West Bank to be crowded (I guess because of the association with Gaza) so I was really surprised to see how much nature there was.
 The desert was beautiful and we spotted a few Bedouin settlements.